Carmichael89/Machine-Learning-and-Data-Analytics/1. Supervised Machine Learning/2. Classification/5. Perceptron/README.md

 The activation function is how the input data will be interpreted.
 The activation function associated with the perceptron is the sign activation function, which classifies any output less than 0 as -1, and any output greater than or equal to 0 as 1.
 This is very similar to the binary step [activation function](https://towardsdatascience.com/getting-to-know-activation-functions-in-neural-networks-125405b67428).
 The binary step function suites this application better.

 ### *Step Function*
-The Step Function takes the summed weighted data and returns 0 for any negative number, or 1 for any postitive number.
+The Step Function takes the summed weighted data and returns 0 for any negative number, or 1 for any positive number.

 ![Step Function](BinaryStep.png)